Blogs

 • Polarity Mark

 The common type of SMD LED Lights consists of three main cells.
-We usually refer to them as an SMD RGB LED Light, indicating the three primary colors: Red, Green, and Blue.
-For each color, there is an anode side (+) and a cathode side (-), as shown in the image below.
+We usually refer to them as an SMD RGB LED Light, indicating the three primary colours: Red, Green, and Blue.
+For each colour, there is an anode side (+) and a cathode side (-), as shown in the image below.

 It is important to mention that the manufacturing of these SMD LED specifications differs from other types of similar SMD LED Lights available out there.
 The SMD LED Light that we have here is the typical type.
 It has an anode and cathode type of contact for each luminescent element.